 All of them pay great dividends.
 But they are categorized into three groups because they are all different.

 The business model is different.
-Normal large-cap blue-chip companies usually manufacture and markets a certain product or services.
+Normal large-cap blue-chip companies usually manufacture and markets a certain product or service.
 Hence there is a need to gauge the company’s operating efficiencies and debt level.
 Even within large-cap stable companies, you have dividend companies which are able to take on more debt and leverage.